 Mnemonic: Lady between 2 Majors.
 The ‘L’ of lady stands for latissimus dorsi and ‘2M’ stands for pectoralis major and teres major.

-The upper part connected with the shaft is cylindrical and its lower part is triangular in cross section.
-It has three borders and three surfaces.
+The upper part of the humerus is connected with the shaft which is cylindrical.
+The shaft then is connected to the lower part of the humerus which is triangular in shape when viewed in cross-section.
+The shaft of the humerus has three borders and three surfaces.

 - A rough strip on the middle of this particular border offers insertion to the coracobrachialis muscle.